 Many individuals suffering from alcoholism and addiction are reluctant to seek help, and this can be attributed to the distorted thought process that accompanies these diseases, as well as the stigma that society still imposes on those affected.
 Many addicts and alcoholics think, “Why should I go to rehab?
 I'm sure I can get up to speed on this and leave it on my own.”
-The main reason for this is often financial.
-Generally, addicts and alcoholics don't have the income needed to pay for a stay in a drug and alcohol treatment center.
+The primary reason for this is financial.
+In general, addicts and alcoholics don't have the income needed to pay for a stay in a drug and alcohol treatment center.
 In many cases, they have lost their jobs, which means that any health insurance they might have had is gone, and any medical expenses, such as treatment costs, will have to be paid out of pocket.

 Fortunately, there are a variety of options available for those who need help but cannot afford it.
 Government-funded programs provide free or low-cost treatment for those who qualify.
 Additionally, many private rehab centers offer sliding scale fees or payment plans to make treatment more accessible.
 It is important to remember that addiction is a serious disease that requires professional help.

 Treatment centers provide a safe and supportive environment where individuals can focus on their recovery without the distractions of everyday life.
 With the right support and guidance, individuals can learn how to manage their addiction and live a healthier life.